 Your primary care provider or breast health specialist can help determine if a breast MRI is appropriate for you.

 Frequently Asked Questions about Breast MRI

 We encourage you to read through these and other frequently asked questions about breast MRIs.
 For more information, please call our BreastCare Center at 617-667-2900 (choose option 1).

 What is a breast MRI?

-A breast MRI creates hundreds of detailed, cross-sectional pictures of the breast.
-Using a magnet, radio waves, and a computer to produce images, MRI provides a 10 to 100 times greater contrast between breast tissues than an X-ray.
+A breast MRI creates hundreds of detailed, cross-sectional pictures of the breast, using a magnet, radio waves, and a computer to produce the images.
+MRI provides 10 to 100 times greater contrast between breast tissues than an X-ray.
 Read more »

 Why would I need a breast MRI?

 Breast MRI is recommended for screening women who are at a higher risk for developing breast cancer, such as women who are BRCA gene carriers, in addition to mammography.